tylertitsworth/5th-age-srd/Species/Lizardfolk.md

 ### Adventurer Feat

-Once per day when grabbed or stuck, you can spend a recovery (regaining no hp) and end that condition on yourself.
+Once per full recovery when grabbed or stuck, you can spend a recovery (regaining no hp) and end that condition on yourself.

 ### Epic Feat